 Julia Zumpano, RD, LD is a registered dietitian at the Cleveland Clinic.
 For the well known hospital system's blog, Zumpano has highlighted two foods that, she says, are among the all-time worst latenight snacks you can select.

 Keep reading to learn the worst nighttime snacks for fitness, and get more from The Worst Breakfast Habits for Your Waistline, Say Dietitians.
-Also sign up for the Eat This, Not That! newsletter for useful weight loss and wellness tips delivered to you daily.

 Watch the clock.